 - The procedure for renewal (like completing a certain number of hours as educationalist)

 Most organizations have websites that contain all the necessary information for obtaining a certificate.
 A website should be your first point of contact.

 You can work at a variety of places to gain relevant experience before setting out as a personal trainer.
 Also, working in the following places will contribute to building a customer base for your freelance career.

 - Join as a trainer in a popular gym.

-- Work as fitness instructor in a personal training studio.
-They focus on small training groups; they are specialised; they typically pay more.
+- Work as a fitness instructor in a personal training studio.
+They focus on small training groups; they are specialized; they typically pay more.

-- Join local fitness club or community centre as a personal trainer.
+- Join a local fitness club or community center as a personal trainer.

 - Look up at hospitals and wellness centers, spas and resorts, schools and colleges and corporates that wish to improve their employees’ health.

-Don’t be a jack of all traits and master in none.
-You have to gauge the population that draws towards fitness and consider a speciality.
+Don’t be a jack of all trades and master of none.
+You have to gauge the population that draws towards fitness and considers a specialty.

 - Athletics and Sports trainer

 - Working with adults or older people (require special certification)

 - Medical trainer working for rehabs (require Medical Exercise Certification)